Are you doing everything you can to keep your production org in tip-top shape?

 This is why the number one best practice we can give you today is to follow the framework that Salesforce has outlined when you’re adding new forms to your org.
 You might think that adding a process like this will increase the amount of time it takes you to send things to production.
 In actuality, this process will increase the efficiency of your team’s form development, add a review process to eliminate errors early, and push your form to production faster!

-At Formstack, we’re doing our best to support our Salesforce app customers as they work through the Salesforce Application Lifecycle Management framework.
+At Formstack, we’re doing our best to support our Forms for Salesforce customers as they work through the Salesforce Application Lifecycle Management framework.
 That’s why we’ve developed a Release Management toolkit to help you build forms in your sandboxes with ease.
 With our Release Management toolkit, you can:

 - Develop with confidence.
 Easily follow the Salesforce ALM process and have confidence in making changes to your production org.